ryleeez/Sprint-8-Challenge-SocialFeed/tasks/MT01 Implement Observer Pattern.md

 ### Completion

-The `SourceFeed` should be allow Observer's to attach and detach, and it should call each observer's `update` method from its `updateAll` method.
+The `SourceFeed` should allow Observers to attach and detach, and it should call each observer's `update` method from its `updateAll` method.

-Each `OUserFeed` observer instance should attach to the source feed and should contain a list of `Post`s of only the users the user who owns the feed is following.
+Each `OUserFeed` observer instance should attach to the `SourceFeed` and should contain a list of `Post`s of only the users the user who owns the feed is following.

 All tests should pass after running the following command: